Human Hands as Probes for Interactive Object Understanding: Approach

 \textbf{Model Architecture and Training.} The masked context region is processed through a \RS{50} encoder, followed by two separate heads to predict the segmentation mask and the grasp type.
 The segmentation head uses a deconvolutional decoder to produce $64\times 64$ segmentation masks, and is trained using binary cross-entropy loss with the positive class weighed by a factor of 4.
 The grasp-type prediction uses 2 fully-connected layers to predict the applicable grasp types.
 As more than one grasp is applicable, we model it as a multi-label problem and train using independent binary cross-entropy losses for each grasp-type.
 For each example, the highest scoring class from GUN71 model is treated as positive, lowest 15 are treated as negatives, and the remaining are not used for computing loss.

-\textbf{Inference.} For inference, we sample 12000 patches at different locations and scales.
-We reshape them to $128\times 128$, with $64\times 64$ bottom center region masked, before feeding them into our model.
-Predictions from the 12000 patches are pasted back onto the original image to generate per-pixel probability for a) interaction, and b) afforded hand grasps.
+\textbf{Inference.} For inference, we sample patches densely at 3 different scales.
+We reshape them to $128\times 128$ and mask out the $64\times 64$ bottom center region, before feeding them into our model.
+Predictions from the patches are pasted back onto the original image to generate per-pixel probability for a) interaction, and b) afforded hand grasps.

-We also note that though we just considered predicting coarse segmentation and grasp-types our contextual prediction framework is more general.
-Given appropriate pre-trained models, we ACP can be trained for richer hand representations such as fine-grained segmentation, 2D or 3D hand pose.
+Though we only considered predicting coarse segmentation and grasp-types our contextual prediction framework is more general.
+Given appropriate pre-trained models, ACP can be trained for richer hand representations such as fine-grained segmentation, 2D or 3D hand pose.